microsoft/terminal/README.md

 ## I tried running WindowsTerminal.exe and it crashes

-* Don't try to run `WindowsTerminal.exe` directly.
-Make sure to build & deploy `CascadiaPackage` from Visual Studio, and run the Windows Terminal (Dev Build) app.
+* Make sure to build & deploy `CascadiaPackage` from Visual Studio; don't try to run `WindowsTerminal.exe` directly
-* Make sure you're running Windows 10 1903 or later - the Windows Terminal **REQUIRES** features from the latest Windows release.
+* Make sure you're running Windows 10 1903 or later - Windows Terminal **REQUIRES** features from the latest Windows release

 ---